 Learn more in detail in this Solo ads vs Funnel Clicks vs Mixed Clicks article.

 One key element of your Solo ads funnel should be the higher lead conversion rate.
 It is a critical variable; depending on that, you can scale your ad campaigns and increase profits.

 For example, if your solo ad conversion rate is 40%, 60% of people will not be on your list.

 Why do your lead capture pages get lower conversion rates?
 Here are a few reasons:

-- Your solo ad email copy does not explicitly describe the call to action — One of the huge reasons for low solo ads conversion rates is the email ad copy.
+- Your solo ad email copy does not explicitly describe the call to action — One of the huge reasons for low conversion rates is the email ad copy.
 Make sure to persuade potential subscribers to enter their email addresses on the next page to get instant access.

 - Your landing page(s) load very slowly — Studies have proven over and over time that page speed matters for conversion rates.
 Firstly use a landing page with high-performance servers and a very high uptime guarantee (fewer server downs) like Clickfunnels.
 Then use a script manager tool like Google Tag Manager to load external scripts asynchronously (ex: after the HTML content has been loaded).
 Compress images with a tool like ShortPixel and convert images to WebP format.
 Test web page speed with tools like WebPageTest.org, Google Speed Insights to see how fast your lead page is.

 - You are not giving a strong reason to share people’s email addresses — What is the perceived value of your lead magnet?
 What value would the subscribers get in return for sharing their email?

 - What is your security guarantee — Is your website GDPR compliant?
 How do you collect data, and in which way do you process them?
 Do you sell collected email addresses?
 Mention them on the lead capture.
 Usually, have details just below of signup form submit button.